Doyen04/atlasBackend/README.md

     service requests a grouping-friendly JSON object so Gemini returns a `category_label` for clustering related images.
-  - Responds with grouped results: each group bundles images that Gemini marked with the same `category_label` (or other label fields), along with per-image responses, counts, and metadata.
+  - Responds with grouped results: each group bundles images that Gemini marked with the same `category_label` (or other label fields) and returns a single `summary` response for the group plus per-image metadata (index, filename, size).

   Example structured request: